Laptop Program: Frequently Asked Questions

 What if I change my major?

 - If your new major requires a different laptop model or software image than your original major, you may need to exchange your laptop at the Tech Spot.
 If your new major allows choice, you will be able to change your laptop model without any fee.
 Please consult with the Tech Spot to determine how to proceed.
+This laptop exchange will not be guaranteed to be new and could be refurbished of the same year you entered Wentworth.

 What should I do with the laptop if I leave Wentworth prior to graduation?